-- 66. Concerns raised in relation to the intensification relate to the following and are discussed below: - Concerned that it will become a race track for adults - Concerned numbers will increase - Who will regulate that it complies with conditions - 67.
-Any intensification outside of the proposal would be subject to a further development application and assessment on its merits.
+- 67. Concerns raised in relation to the intensification relate to the following and are discussed below: - Concerned that it will become a race track for adults - Concerned numbers will increase - Who will regulate that it complies with conditions - 68.
+Any intensification outside of the proposal would be subject to a further development application and assessment on its merits. - 69.
+It is considered that applying appropriate planning conditions that limit the use to its current form mitigate concerns raised, including incorporation of a complaints procedure within a revised Operational Management Plan.